GerHobbelt/owemdjee/README.md

     - [xml-pugixml](./xml-pugixml)
     - [libexpat](./libexpat)
     - [libxml2](./libxml2) -- [libxml](http://xmlsoft.org/)
+    - [mht-rip](./mht-rip) -- as I have several HTML pages stored in this MHTML format.
+See also CHM: `CHM-lib`
+    - [CHM lib](./CHM-lib) -- as I have several HTML pages stored in this format.
+See also MHTML: `mht-rip`
 - scripting *user-tunable tasks* such as OCR preproceessing, metadata extraction, metadata cleaning & other \[post-]processing, ...
     - [mujs](../mujs)
     - [CPython](./CPython)